AmyB47/dsp/lessons/statistics/2-4-cohens_d.md

 **Solution**

 The Cohen's D of the difference in totalwgt_lb of first births and all other births is -0.08867.
+Thus, there is very small effect on totalwgt_lb being less with the first birth.

 The Cohen's D of the difference in pregnancy length of first births and all other births is 0.028879.
+Thus, there is a small effect on pregnancy length being longer with the first birth.